alsmola/graphgrc/scf/cld-09-geolocationrequirementsforprocessing,storageandservicelocations.md

-# CLD-09 - Geolocation Requirements for Processing, Storage and Service Locations
+# SCF - %!S(string=CLD-09 - Geolocation Requirements for Processing, Storage and Service Locations)
 Mechanisms exist to control the location of cloud processing/storage based on business requirements that includes statutory, regulatory and contractual obligations.
 ## Mapped framework controls
 ### ISO 27002